Job Reference No. RP_R00008_Karsan Lab_2022_05_31

 The successful applicant will be working with other research programmers in the Karsan lab to develop data analysis pipelines for various next-generation sequencing (NGS) data such as—but not limited to—scRNA-Seq, targeted sequencing, ATAC-Seq, and BS-Seq.
 We seek candidates with strong analytical and programming skills to research, develop, and improve our research pipelines for studying cancer evolution.
 The role is ideally suited to detail-oriented individuals with a strong interest in data analysis, research, and scientific programming within a high throughput academic setting.

 By working within the Karasn Lab at the GSC, you will develop close relationships with world-renown specialists in bioinformatics and have access to one of the most robust computational and next generation genome sequencing technology facilities in Canada.
 The Karsan lab has a history of strong publications and a diverse computational biology core for knowledge sharing, collaboration, and support.

 This is a non-union position funded by a BC Cancer Foundation Grant.
 We offer a competitive salary, excellent benefits and significant career development opportunities.
-Remote applicants are encouraged to apply.

 - Design and implement bioinformatic data pipelines to meet objectives of the project.